 Natalie Fritz, scoring the game's opening run.
 It was just the second time all season the Lopes allowed a run in the first inning.

-Jada Cooper picked up an RBI groundout before freshman
+Jada Cooper picked up an RBI groundout before freshman left fielder

 Addison Shifflett doubled in the third run.

-Shifflett went 2/2 in game one with her first career triple and a double.
-Her hit in game two gave her three on the evening and boosted her team-best batting average to .442.
+Shifflett went 2 for 2 in Game 1Â with her first career triple and a double.
+Her hit in Game 2 gave her three on the evening and boosted her team-best batting average to .442.

 McCray is hitting .400 through 19 games, leading the team in hits with 22.